-G. Tax Deferred Annuities & Deferred Compensation Plans
+F. Tax Deferred Annuities & Deferred Compensation Plans

-Unit members will be eligible to participate in the currently available tax advantaged salary deferral (403b and 457) plans.
-Forms will be available from the plan vendors and in some cases at the Employee and Retiree Service Center (ERSC).
-ERSC and its website shall contain the contact information for all vendors.
+Unit members will be eligible to participate in the currently available tax advantaged salary deferral plans (403b and 457) plans.
+The forms for the necessary reduction of annual salaries shall be available online and at the Employee and Retiree Service Center (ERSC).